YuChaoGithub/Knights-Rubbish/build_log.md

 * [Script] Status icons showed in HUD.
 Blinking when about to vanish.
 * [Script] Adjust damage according to player numbers.
 * [Graphics] Dark level: wears mining hat.
+* [Easter Egg] Phone screen showing "Tall as the Sky" and "kQq".